flazzarini/blocklister/README.rst

 Setup user
 ~~~~~~~~~~

-In this step we are going to create an individual user for `blocklister` and
+In this step we are going to create an individual user for ``Blocklister`` and
 also create a folders for log files and for the `wsgi` script we are going to
 use later on in apache.